-Furthermore, deficiencies in individual audit engagements that were identified in the past by the CPAAOB inspections and quality control reviews were improved merely as a formality without uncovering their fundamental causes, which has led to continued identification of deficiencies with the same causes in other individual audit engagements.
+Furthermore, deficiencies in individual audit engagements that were identified by the CPAAOB inspections and quality control reviews in the past were improved merely as a formality without uncovering their fundamental causes, which has led to continued identification of same deficiencies in other individual audit engagements.
 From such cases, it may be deemed that efforts to improve operations related to quality control are insufficient.